Five Carpet Cleaning Methods used by Carpet Cleaners

 Yet to be truly clean, the carpets may need sanitizing too, and dirt may remain deep in the carpet fibres.
 Hotels often use this method to avoid disturbing their visitors as they navigate the corridors to their rooms.

-The carpet cleaning method you choose will depend on what you are trying to achieve.
+The best carpet cleaning methods are subjective.
+It will depend on what you are trying to achieve.
 For example, are you looking for an interim carpet cleaning to temporarily enhance the carpet's appearance?
 Or are you looking for a thorough deep carpet cleaning – such as steam cleaning?

 Bear in mind that whatever you see on the surface, carpets can entrap a lot of hidden dirt and pollutants, even if not immediately apparent.